openvinotoolkit/openvino/samples/cpp/speech_sample/README.md

        -i "<path>"                Required.
 Path(s) to input file(s).
 Usage for a single file/layer: <input_file.ark> or <input_file.npz>.
 Example of usage for several files/layers: <layer1>:<port_num1>=<input_file1.ark>,<layer2>:<port_num2>=<input_file2.ark>.
        -m "<path>"                Required.
 Path to an .xml file with a trained model (required if -rg is missing).
        -o "<path>"                Optional.
 Output file name(s) to save scores (inference results).
 Example of usage for a single file/layer: <output_file.ark> or <output_file.npz>.
 Example of usage for several files/layers: <layer1>:<port_num1>=<output_file1.ark>,<layer2>:<port_num2>=<output_file2.ark>.
        -d "<device>"              Optional.
 Specify a target device to infer on.
-CPU, GPU, VPUX, GNA_AUTO, GNA_HW, GNA_HW_WITH_SW_FBACK, GNA_SW_FP32, GNA_SW_EXACT and HETERO with combination of GNA as the primary device and CPU as a secondary (e.g. HETERO:GNA,CPU) are supported.
+CPU, GPU, NPU, GNA_AUTO, GNA_HW, GNA_HW_WITH_SW_FBACK, GNA_SW_FP32, GNA_SW_EXACT and HETERO with combination of GNA as the primary device and CPU as a secondary (e.g. HETERO:GNA,CPU) are supported.
 The sample will look for a suitable plugin for device specified.
        -pc                        Optional.
 Enables per-layer performance report.
        -q "<mode>"                Optional.
 Input quantization mode for GNA: static (default) or user defined (use with -sf).
        -qb "<integer>"            Optional.
 Weight resolution in bits for GNA quantization: 8 or 16 (default)